John Barret (divine): Ministry

 Barret became a leading member of the Presbyterian assembly in Nottingham, joining its classis in 1656 and becoming its moderator the following year.
 The classis usually met at his house and the surviving minutes in Nottingham University Library are probably in his handwriting.
 He remained at St Peter's for two years after the Restoration (1660), but was then removed in the Great Ejection, under the terms of the Act of Uniformity 1662, which forbade Presbyterianism within the Church of England.
 Barret and his old associate John Whitlock of St Mary's Church, Nottingham were summoned by the archdeacon and ordered to use the Book of Common Prayer and wear a surplice, which they refused to do.

 Thereafter Barret, Whitlock and William Reynolds preached in various buildings in Nottingham.
 After preaching in some malt rooms in Long Row, Nottingham, he escaped arrest only by borrowing the clothes of a "Mr Bartley, a gentleman, one of his hearers, who was very like him in stature and features."
 According to the Nonconformist's Memorial, it was "a special providence" that ensured that he was not imprisoned as Whitlock and Reynolds were on occasions.
-There were limited possibilities for opening conventicles after 1664, although the Five Mile Act of 1665 may have been the reason why he moved to Sandiacre, Derbyshire when he was married in that year to Elizabeth, whose family background is not known.
+There were limited possibilities for opening conventicles after 1664, although the Five Mile Act 1665 may have been the reason why he moved to Sandiacre, Derbyshire when he was married in that year to Elizabeth, whose family background is not known.
 They had two or possibly more children.
 The literary "remains" of one of them, Joseph Barret, who died in 1699, were printed in 1700 with a memorial by his father.
 In 1672, Barret was licensed as a Presbyterian teacher to preach in his Sandiacre house or in Nottingham, where he set up meeting houses in Bridlesmith Gate and Middle Pavement (in the parish of St Peter's).
 This led to the foundation of High Pavement Chapel in 1690, in conjunction with Whitlock and Reynolds.
 He continued to preach until his death on 30 October 1713 at the age of 82.
 He was buried in the churchyard of St Peter's.